dalikewara/ayapingping-go/README.md

 ayapingping-go
 ```

-Then enter your project name and your Go module path.
-After you confirm your inputs, the **ayapingping-go** generator will set up the project for you.
+Then enter your project name and your Go module path, the **ayapingping-go** generator will set up the project for you.

 ![Alt Text](https://lh3.googleusercontent.com/drive-viewer/AKGpihZVKfRP1YbgPEilKjEypqE84gyuFpsONb8qqVY2qrnZsAkBo68gqR1UioKlq0G2gW_kCZqFVIPYA7kbRJBrRqb-vl3OnA=w840-h939)